 |22 September 2009||Other Incidents|

 (P&O Artemis) On September 22, 2009, P&O Cruises officially announced that the vessel has been sold to Artania Shipping.
-Until April 22, 2011, PandO continued to operate the ship under charter.
+Until April 22, 2011, PandO continued to operate the ship under a charter.
 Then it was chartered to Phoenix Reisen and renamed "MV Artania".

 |December 2008||Crew / Passenger Injuries and Overboards|

 (P&O Artemis) In December 2008, CDC reported on itinerary Dec 13-27, a Norovirus outbreak (gastrointestinal illness) infected 54 passengers (4,8% of all) and 4 crew (0,7% of all).
-The ship was on 14-day cruise from homeport NOLA New Orleans.
+The ship was on a 14-day cruise from homeport NOLA New Orleans.

 |10 March 2008||Structural and Technical Issues|

 (P&O Artemis) On March 10, 2008, the ship departed from homeport Southampton England on a roundtrip Transatlantic cruise to the Caribbean.
 However, due to damages caused by stormy weather (anchor stowage/bow area) the vessel had to detour to Falmouth England for repairs.
 It left Falmouth UK on March 12 and continued on the voyage.

 (P&O Artemis) In February 2008, CDC reported on itinerary Feb 8-26, a Norovirus outbreak (gastrointestinal illness) infected 61 passengers (5,6% of all) and 7 crew (1,2% of all).
 All sick suffered from Norovirus symptoms (stomach cramps, vomiting, diarrhoea) and were quarantined to their cabins for 48 hours.
 The ship was on an 18-day cruise from homeport Fort Lauderdale Florida.